acai66/lenovo-miix-520-hackintosh/README.md

 	`sudo sh ./patch.sh`

 ## 6.release version

+### v2.2 -- 2020-03-13
+- Update the latest CLOVER, OpenCore and drivers, and support the latest macOS 10.15.3
+- Support opencore startup audio.

 ### v2.0 -- 2020-01-02 -- machine translation
 - Update the latest CLOVER, OpenCore and drivers, and support the latest MacOS 10.15.2
 - A large number of OpenCORE configurations are optimized, starting from this version, i will mainly update the opencore bootloader.